How To Vacate a Default Judgment in New York: An Overview

 Serving an agent of the defendant, such as their lawyer.

 If a plaintiff’s reasonable attempts at other methods of service haven’t been successful they can “nail and mail.”
 This means they post a copy of the documents on the door of the defendant’s place of business or home.
-Then, they also mail the court papers to the defendant’s last know residence or place of business.
+Then, they also mail the court papers to the defendant’s last known residence or place of business.

-If a plaintiff fails to comply with any of these service of process requirements, the defendant may have grounds to vacate a default judgment entered against them.
-Common examples of insufficient service include:
+If a plaintiff fails to comply with any of these service requirements, the defendant may have grounds to vacate a default judgment entered against them.

 The defendant didn’t receive a copy of the summons and/or complaint.